wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 These three cases correspond to the three possible outcome of perfoming a concurrent commit: (1) If the commit phase unlocks the data item after the second sampling, then we observe a locked item.
 (2) If the commit phase unlocks the data item between the first and the second sampling, then we observe an unlocked item with a changed version.
-(3) If the commit phase unlocks the data item between transaction start and the first sampling, then we observe unlocked and consistent versions, but the version is greater than the bt as the commit must have obtained the ct after current transaction starts.
+(3) If the commit phase starts after transaction begins and unlocks the data item before the first sampling, then we observe unlocked and consistent versions, but the version is greater than the bt as the commit must have obtained the ct after current transaction starts.
+There is actually a fourth case: (4) The commit phase starts before transaction begins, and unlocks the data item before the first sampling.
+In this case the read validation does not recognize the potentially overlapping read and commit phases.
+The paper also does not address this problem.

 On transactional store, the barrier simply stores the dirty value and address in the write set.